Madron, near Penzance, Cornwall, TR20 8RZ | |

 Two car parks plus separate mobility parking available close to café and 100 yards from garden entrance.
 Drop-off point available near reception. |

 A sheltered garden that’s nestled between the moors and the sea and nurtures an award-winning plant collection.
-Winding wooded paths climb to an open, grassy terrace with sea views across Mount’s Bay.
+This garden of contrasts has winding wooded paths that climb to an open, grassy terrace with sea views across Mount’s Bay.

 A gentle stream runs through the centre and the carriage drive is bordered by colourful streamside planting and meadows.